 How Do We Know What Works Best?

 A well-known series of experiments in a factory in Hawthorne.
 Just outside Chicago, in the late 1920s and early 1930s, made an enormous impact on how productivity at work came to be viewed.

 One of the areas tested was the effect of increasing the amount of lighting available to a group of workers, while a second (control) group experienced no change.
 The productivity of workers in the group that experienced better lighting increased much more than the productivity of the control group.

-It’s no surprise that natural daylight lifts the spirits and literally brightens the workplace, however, as with controlling open spaces, too much light, and heat can be as much of a disadvantage as too little.
-One useful option is to fit wooden shutters as these allow you to control the amount of daylight entering the office space and offer some additional protection in terms of noise pollution and security issues.
+It’s no surprise that natural daylight lifts the spirits and literally brightens the office design.
+However, as with controlling open spaces, too much light, and heat can be as much of a disadvantage as too little.
+One useful option is to fit wooden shutters.
+These allow you to control the amount of daylight entering the office space and offer some additional protection in terms of noise pollution and security issues.

-Once you have daylight control in the office space, you also have some control of heat, although if over warm or over cold temperatures become a major issue you may need to rethink your heating and cooling systems.
+Once you have daylight control in the office space, you also have some control of the heat.
+Although if over warm or over cold temperatures become a major issue you may need to rethink your heating and cooling systems.

-So, shutters are a solution regarding light and heat, plus they are stylish no matter how old or young a building your office occupies.
-Remember also that wall colors may need a bit of attention if office spaces have become dull and uninteresting, however, and doing a little research about the effects of color on individuals will give you lots to think about.
+So, shutters are a solution regarding light and heat in the office design, plus they are stylish no matter how old or young a building your office occupies.
+Remember also that wall colors may need a bit of attention if office spaces have become dull and uninteresting.
+However, and doing a little research about the effects of color on individuals will give you lots to think about.

 For example, warmer colors such as red, yellow and orange are stimulating and often used in company meeting rooms and work areas where it’s important that new ideas are generated.
 Much cooler colors such as green, purple and blue are associated with contemplation and calmness, which makes them useful in employee rest areas and also in lobbies and waiting areas for clients and guests.